ZS6TVB/wavelogger/README.md

 https://www.robotics.org.za/W17539?search=W17539
 ### Example of a WaveShare HAT mounted on a Raspberry Pi Zero W with probes on all four channels
 ![WaveShare HAT on Raspberry Pi Zero W with probes connected](https://github.com/ZS6TVB/wavelogger/blob/main/img/waveshare_hat_pizerow.png)
 ### Example connection diagram.
-The WaveShare HAT connected to a load to measure V, I and P on one channel
+The WaveShare HAT is connected to a load to measure V, I and P on one channel
 ![Wiring Diagram - Connection on one channel](https://github.com/ZS6TVB/wavelogger/blob/main/img/waveshare_wiring_diagram.png)